Homological sections of Lie algebroids: Closing remarks

 \section{Closing remarks}

 In this paper, we gave the notion of a homological section of a Lie (super)algebroid and examined some direct consequences thereof.
-Lie algebroids equipped with such a section, Q-Lie algebroids as we refer to them, are direct generalisations of Q-manifolds.
-They should also simultaneously be viewed as the oidification (or horizontal categorification) of Lie algebras equipped with a homological element.
 We again stress that rephrasing algebro-geometric structures in terms of Q-manifolds has been very fruitful and is expected to continue to be so.
-Speculatively, we suggest that novel and interesting structures could be encoded in Q-Lie algebroids, possibly equipped with a further structure such as a compatible grading.
-This all awaits to be explored.
+Speculatively, we suggest that novel and interesting structures could be encoded in { inner Q-algebroids}, possibly equipped with a further structure such as a compatible $\mathbb{N}$-grading. { Other generalisations naturally present themselves, such as multiple compatible (linearly independent) homological sections of a Lie algebroid and extending these concepts to double Lie algebroids.} This all awaits to be explored.